jesusdz/Tools/README.md

 * Input handling (mouse and keyboard)

+## cast.h

+Implementation of a basic C AST (abstract syntax tree) generator.
+For now it focuses on parsing type and data definitions. t's not complete at all but it allows populating a good amount of information about user type and data definitions (basic structs with trivial members, with nested structs inside, with fixed-length array members, pointer-type members, etc).
+It scans and parses a C text file and fills a `Cast` object containing the parsed information in the form of an AST.
+This structure can be then inspected by client programs to obtain information about the types and data declared in the code.

+## cast.cpp

+Sample application using `cast.h` that simply generates the AST of a C file and prints the whole structure to screen.

 ## reflex.h

 Headers with container types needed for C reflection / RTTI (run time type information).